migpovrap/KeyValueStore/README.md

 # IST-KVS

-A key value store multi thread system, developed for our operating system class.
+A key value store multi thread system, made for our operating system class.

+The Makefile is used to build and clean the workspace.

+### CopyRight (Teacher provided base and materials)
+Paolo Romano IST@2024